QAInsights/apache-jmeter-course/course-details.md

 * Observe
 * Feedback

 *Instruct* is the phase where you will get the set of instructions from the bot (in the form of issues and markdown files).
-You have to follow the instructions as is and pull the file to the repository.
+You have to follow the instructions as is and push it to your repository.

 *Observe* is the phase where the bot will look for your response.
 Once you complete the activity, the bot will validate and respond.